ChrstphrHll/npc_gen/students/Rei Mardeiym.md

 # Rei Mardeiym
 ---
 ### Description
-- Firbolg Sorcerer from Verdain
+- Firbolg Sorcerer from Beleriand
 - 7th year Protection student in Alderden
-- short straight auburn hair that's wild, Pale Blue eyes, and Pale Green skin
+- long straight blonde hair that's braided, Pale Blue eyes, and Pale Green skin
 - Is Patient and Narrow-minded, and has Grace as their ideal

 ### Organizations